Rehabilitation-Robotics/github_edit_training/README.md

   <hr>

   ### Using the command line
+  1. Go to github.
+Log in to your account.Click the new repository button in the top-right.
+You’ll have an option there to initialize the repository with a README file, and you can choose to make this repo public or private.
+Click the “Create repository” button.
   1. In your command line, navigate to your project directory.
 Type `git init` to initialize the directory as a Git repository.
   2. Type `git remote add origin https://github.com/Rehabilitation-Robotics/<yourRepo>.git`
   3. Type `git add .`